LofNaDI/clusteringAnalysis/README.md

 Should you find the toolbox interesting, please try it in your data.
 Just ensure that any publication using this code properly cites the original manuscript and links to this repository:

-> \- Ardid, Vinck, Kaping, Marquez, Everling, Womelsdorf (2015) Mapping of functionally characterized cell classes onto canonical circuit operations in primate prefrontal cortex. [*J. Neurosci.*, 35: 2975-91](http://130.63.84.98/sardid/common/pdfs/ardid_jn2015.pdf)
+> \- Ardid, Vinck, Kaping, Marquez, Everling, Womelsdorf (2015) Mapping of functionally characterized cell classes onto canonical circuit operations in primate prefrontal cortex. [*J. Neurosci.*, 35: 2975-91](http://www.jneurosci.org/content/35/7/2975)

 > \- [https://bitbucket.org/sardid/clusteringanalysis](https://bitbucket.org/sardid/clusteringmanalysis)

 Copyright (C) 2014-2015, Salva Ardid.

-## Intro
+## Information

 The goal of this code is to identify distinct cell classes based on their electrophysiological features by using unbiased clustering techniques.
 Thus, for each neuron, we utilized two measures of the action potential waveform (peak to trough duration and time for repolarization - defined as the time in which the voltage of the action potential decays 25% of its amplitude), and measures of its firing properties (mean firing rate, coefficient of variation, Fano factor, as well as local variability measures, such as the local variation and Cv<sub>2</sub>).